 Your client, Beauti-Rest Mattress Corporation, manufactures and sells mattress sets.
 One of the three largest U.S. mattress companies, Beauti-Rest's gross income for this past fiscal year was \$400 million.
-Beauti-Rest has two manufacturing plants, a large new one in Columbia that produces finished mattresses, and a smaller, older plant in Charleston that manufactures bedsprings and frames.
-Its Columbia plant acquires most of its matching bedsprings from its Charleston plant, but recently Beauti-Rest has also purchased bedsprings from other companies due to decreasing output in its Charleston plant.
-The equipment at the Charleston plant is becoming obsolete, and eventually the plant will be closed.
+Beauti-Rest has two manufacturing plants, a large new one in Indianapolis that produces finished mattresses, and a smaller, older plant in Bloomington that manufactures bedsprings and frames.
+Its Indianapolis plant acquires most of its matching bedsprings from its Bloomington plant, but recently Beauti-Rest has also purchased bedsprings from other companies due to decreasing output in its Bloomington plant.
+The equipment at the Bloomington plant is becoming obsolete, and eventually the plant will be closed.
 Beauti-Rest currently sells approximately 250,000 mattress sets/year.

-It costs Beauti-Rest \$30 per unit to build queen size bedsprings at its Charleston plant and six months to produce a large shipment of bedsprings.
+It costs Beauti-Rest \$30 per unit to build queen size bedsprings at its Bloomington plant and six months to produce a large shipment of bedsprings.
 Although Beauti-Rest pays \$35-\$45 per bedspring unit from outside manufacturers, the turn-around time for large orders from outside vendors is much quicker.

-Due to this situation, Beauti-Rest intends to phase out its Charleston plant in 5 years and build a new plant in Charleston to handle its current and future bedspring needs.
+Due to this situation, Beauti-Rest intends to phase out its Bloomington plant in 5 years and build a new plant in Bloomington to handle its current and future bedspring needs.
 A new plant will cost Beauti-Rest \$10 million and will give it the capacity to build 300,000 bedsprings/year.

-On August 16 of last year, Carl Maloney, one of Beauti-Rest's senior purchasing agents, spoke on the telephone with Chuck Barkle, a sales representative for Sleepwell Manufacturing Company, a two-year-old Columbia-based business that produces bedsprings and frames for mattress manufacturing companies.
+On August 16 of last year, Carl Maloney, one of Beauti-Rest's senior purchasing agents, spoke on the telephone with Chuck Barkle, a sales representative for Sleepwell Manufacturing Company, a two-year-old Indianapolis-based business that produces bedsprings and frames for mattress manufacturing companies.
 During this conversation, Maloney asked if Sleepwell could produce 10,000 units of a regular length, queen size bedspring on a "rush" basis, in time for Beauti-Rest to flood the regional market during the November-December holiday bedding sales season.

 Maloney chose to deal with Sleepwell, even though Sleepwell was a relatively new business, because Sleepwell has the most modern bedspring manufacturing operation in this region.
-Barkle stated that Sleepwell could fill the order on a "rush" basis and quoted a price of \$40 per unit (at a total price of \$400,000 for the 10,000 units).
+Barkle stated that Sleepwell could fill the order on a "rush" basis and quoted a price of \$400,000 for the 10,000 units).
 Maloney agreed to Barkle's price and faxed Sleepwell a standard Beauti-Rest order form setting forth the agreement.
 The order form explicitly stated that the bedsprings ordered by Beauti-Rest were "regular length, queen size" bedsprings.
 Barkle signed the order form and faxed it back to Beauti-Rest later the same day.

-Relying on this agreement, Beauti-Rest produced a new line of regular length, queen size mattresses at its Columbia plant and began an aggressive advertising campaign for the November debut of its new line.
-However, when the bedsprings arrived from Sleepwell in October, Beauti-
+Relying on this agreement, Beauti-Rest produced a new line of regular length, queen size mattresses at its Indianapolis plant and began an aggressive advertising campaign for the

 This case was written by Martin E. Latz, Founder of Latz Negotiation Institute (LNI), 6242 East Shangri La Road, Scottsdale, Arizona 85254.
 Telephone: 480.951.3222, E-mail: Info@LatzNegotiation.com; Website: www.LatzNegotiation.com.
 This case may not be reproduced, revised or translated in whole or in part by any means without the written permission of Martin E. Latz of Latz Negotiation Institute (LNI).
 Please help to preserve the usefulness of this case by keeping it confidential.
-Copyright © 2021 by Latz Negotiation Institute (LNI).
+Copyright © 2022 by Latz Negotiation Institute (LNI).
 All Rights Reserved